-Suffocation's formula was extreme old-school Death Metal, plain and simple.
+uffocation's formula was extreme old-school death metal, plain and simple.
 All of the basic trademarks of the genre were there, including hyper speed blast beats, growly vocals, and intense riffing.
 Suffocation was formed in 1988 on Long Island, New York.
 In 1990 the standing line-up of Frank Mullen (vocals), Doug Cerrito (guitar), Mike Smith (drums), Josh Barohn (bass) and Terrance Hobbs (guitar) came together.
 The quintet was mainly influenced by fellow American death metal bands as well as the British band Napalm Death and Brazilian Sepultura.
-After releasing their debut demo, Reincremation, they released a set of Hardcore Death Metal albums during the decade, including Human Waste (1991), Effigy Of The Forgotten (1991), Breeding The Spawn (1992; the album where Chris Richards took over on bass); after, and Smith left the band and was replaced by Doug Bohn), Live Death (1994; where the drum stool was taken over by Doug Bohn), and Pierced From Within (1995).
+After releasing their debut demo, Reincremated, they released a set of Hardcore death metal albums during the decade, including Human Waste (1991), Effigy Of The Forgotten (1991), Breeding The Spawn (1992; the album where Chris Richards took over on bass); after, and Smith left the band and was replaced by Doug Bohn), Live Death (1994; where the drum stool was taken over by Doug Bohn), and Pierced From Within (1995).

 While Pierced From Within saw the act at their height with word tours and their best quality production to date, their past effort, Effigy Of The Forgotten, was an important release for the band for it was here that the band took the rhythmic relentlessness of hardcore beats, put them into speed metal structures and overlaid off-time counterpoints.
 Effigy of the Forgotten took Suffocation's intent to a new plane, taking the multiple languages of music and unifying them in an evocative, thundering chorus of death metal and laid down what would be the modern Suffocation.